grey-skyz/chess.com-desktop/README.md

 ```

 - `--onefile`: Creates a single executable file.
-- `--windowed`: Suppresses the terminal window for GUI apps.
+- `--windowed`: Hides the terminal window for GUI apps.
-- `--icon=chess_icon.ico`: Specifies the icon for the app.
+- `--icon=icon.ico`: Specifies the icon for the app.

 ### Step 3: Find the Executable